markuswt/gpt-commit/README.md

 [ -f "$GIT_DIR/MERGE_MSG" ] && exit 0

-python /d/tools/gpt/gpt-commit-message.py >"$1"
+python gpt-commit-message.py >"$1"
 ```

-Run `git init` into existing repositories and this will allow you to output just the message to the commit.
-Useful for rebasing.
+Run `git init` into existing repositories and this will allow you to output just the message using the default `git commit` command.
+Useful when rebasing.